Coming to Nederland: Gateway Arch extends warm Boston Avenue “Welkom” - Port Arthur News

 “It shows the city pride and history,” he said.
 “It’s going to be well lit.
 It keeps the growth going with a grand entrance.

-“The role of EDC is to drive growth.
+“The role of the EDC is to drive growth.
 How does that tie in and benefit existing businesses and create new businesses?
 This helps draw people in.”

 Save the cats: Community fundraiser benefits Meezer’s Mission Cat Rescue